Best Hiking Pants Reviewed

 Many hiking pants are marketed for travelers who will be mostly sticking to city footpaths and the occasional overlooking trail.
 This means that they can get great reviews as hiking pants even though they actually have fairly limited flexibility.
 If you plan to climb steep trails and do the odd bit of bouldering on your way, let alone climb trees or anything more adventures, it’s crucial to find flexible, stretchy hiking pants that won’t cut into your thighs or limit your range of motion.
 Look for pants with a gusseted crotch, slightly baggy or boxy-looking knees, and don’t be afraid to do a bit of tai chi in the change room.

 Another huge benefit of hiking pants over denim.
 This is important both for your body and your backpack.
 Some people get excited about every ounce they’ve managed to shave off, but it’s kind of like cycling: there’s a huge spectrum and unless you’re really experienced, the differences in weight between different products at the expensive end probably doesn’t matter too much – there’s been enough competition for long enough now that they’re all pretty good.
 Heavier isn’t always worse, either: the Fjällräven Keb, for example, has sections of reinforced G-1000 fabric covering a lot of the legs, with the option of adding wax to make them even more protective (and even heavier).

 A more important consideration when it comes to weight might be how much water the pants soak up.
 If you get soaked, how much extra weight will you be hauling?

 Cheap hiking pants can feel and sound like a sleeping bag.
 It’s a difference you might not notice in a busy store with a bustling sale on, but when you’re reaching for your binoculars for a better view of that bird, or just trying to enjoy the quiet, that plastic bag scrunching sound can really grate on you.
 This is especially true of pants that claim any level of water resistance.
-‘Quietness’ is one factor that you really do see a big difference in between the affordable and up-market brands of hiking pants.
+‘Quietness’ is one factor that you really do see a big difference in between the affordable and up-market brands.